alirezabrtn/radiojavan-dl/README.md

 - [ ] Fix channel check issue
 - [ ] Add support for albums and playlists
 - [ ] Deploy a Telegram bot server in order to upload larger files directly on Telegram
+- [ ] Fix run method in Dockerfile